nabuelrub/Incentivized-Reviews/README.md

 # IncentivizedReviews

 Detecting Referral Incentives Reviews using NLP techniques. we only provided sample data to show how proposed algorithms work.
-For full access to data please contact us.
+For full access to data please contact me.

 # REQUIREMENTS: